 Critics often place Halsey on the fine line between ambitious and too theatrical, her style overreaching her substance.
 ‘Lie’ is a heavily-produced grand affair but in its compact run time and in an album with a dramatic Shakespearean edge, it works.
 It is one of a series of shorter tracks found on the album, featuring Migos-member Quavo (not his best but he must be earning a record somewhere for the most features of the year).

 ‘Don’t Play’ intends to be anthemic.
 It is a vibe.
-After a series of tracks in which the songstress lays bare all the isolation, desperation and heartbreak that come from bad relationships, poor choices and the general uncertainty of youth, she comes backs with confidence.
-This is an unapologetic pop song about a young woman feeling herself, and moving on.
+After a series of tracks in which the songstress lays bare all the isolation, desperation and heartbreak that come from bad relationships, poor choices and the general uncertainty of youth, she comes back with confidence.
+This is an unapologetic pop song about a young woman feeling herself.

 This synth-pop infused track documents Halsey’s doomed unrequited love for a mysterious woman that satisfies her need to be wanted but isn’t interested in anything more.
-Featuring Lauren Jauregui from Fifth Harmony, the two women’s voices blend and merge, sometimes in unison, at others feeding off one another line by line to create a trippy, subjective, and bold take on same-sex relationships.
+Featuring Lauren Jauregui from Fifth Harmony, the two women’s voices blend and merge, sometimes in unison, at others feeding off one another line by line to create a trippy, subjective, and sensual track.